 Whenever a member of a body of the Foundation has a financial or personal interest in any matter coming before that body, the member shall (a) fully disclose the nature of the interest and (b) withdraw from discussion, lobbying, and voting on the matter.
 Any transaction or vote involving a potential conflict of interest shall be approved only when a majority of disinterested members of the body determine that it is in the best interest of the Foundation to do so.
 The minutes of meetings at which such votes are taken shall record such disclosure, abstention, and rationale for approval.

-I, the undersigned, have read the Bylaws and the Policies and Procedures of the Computational Complexity Foundation Inc., understand the provision about conflicts of interest, and shall abide by it.
+I, the undersigned, have read the Bylaws and the Policies and Procedures of the Computational Complexity Foundation Inc. I understand the code of conduct, especially the provision about conflicts of interest, and shall abide by these provisions.All trustees, officers, chairs of standing and special committees of the Board, chairs of the Local Arrangements Committee, and chairs of the Program Committee are required to make this declaration.

 For the purposes of this Article, an agent of the Foundation is a trustee, officer, chair or member of a standing or special committee of the Board, chair or member of the Local Arrangements Committee, or chair or member of the Program Committee.